Integrating with Mailchimp (Email)

 Creating a MailChimp account

-The first thing that you will need to complete this integration is a MailChimp account for ChurchSuite to integrate with.
-If your church does not already use MailChimp you can sign up for free from their website.
+To complete the integration you will first need a Mailchimp account.
+If your organisation does not already use MailChimp you can sign up free of charge from their website.

 Creating a mailing list

-Once you have entered all of the details for your new mailing list, click Save to complete the process.
+Once you have entered all of the details for your new mailing list, click Save Audience and Campaign Defaults at the bottom of the page to complete the process.

 Completing the integration in ChurchSuite